 This ready-to-use 21 CFR 820 quality audit questionnaire (audit by mail) has been created for the assessment of potential device suppliers that need to comply with the US FDA regulatory requirements set out in 21 CFR 820.
 The checklist will help you evaluate potential supplie Show all details

 This checklist will enable you to systematically assess the strengths and weaknesses of a computerised system validation using a uniform approach.
-A scoring option is included which enables you to compare different systems and helps you to judge the compliance status of t Show all details
+A scoring option is included which enables you to compare different systems and helps you to judge the compliance status of these Show all details

 The systematic inspection of a manufacturing facility requires a comprehensive GMP knowledge.
 One important tool is a checklist to ensure that the auditor doesn’t miss anything necessary to be looked into.
 The checklist might also act as a reminder of GMP guidelines.
 Failure to comply with the GMP regulations might compel FDA to consider your drug adulterated.
 You should be aware that also FDA investigators (inspectors, auditors) use checklist.
 Typical points on these checklists are as follows: